deejayessel/rizk/README.md

 Risk in Clojure

 ## Terms
-- Territory : a closed piece of land (e.g. Brazil).
-Interchangeable with "tile".
+- Node : a territory in the map
-- Region : a collection of territories with a special bonus (e.g. South America, composed of Brazil, Argentina, Peru, etc.)
+- Cluster : a collection of territories with a special bonus (e.g. South America, composed of Brazil, Argentina, Peru, etc.)
-- World : the collection of all territories in the game

 ## Gameplay
 ### Starting out
-At the start of the game, players are randomly assigned territories.
-Given `n` players, each player gets `n/T` territories, where `T` is the total number of territories.
-Each player takes turns placing some fixed number (say, `troop-seed-count`) of troops in any collection of territories they own.
-Once all players have placed their troops (`initial-troop-count`), the game begins.
+Players are randomly assigned territories.
+Territories are evenly distributed amongst the players -- the greatest gap in territory count between any two players is 1.
+Each player takes turns placing `k` troops in any subset of territories that they own.
+Once all players have exhausted their initial troop allotment, the game begins.

 ### Turns
-Players take turns.
-A turn consists of the distribution phase, attack phase, and coordination phase.
+A turn consists of 3 phases: (1) reinforcement, (2) attack, (3) movement.

-#### Distribution Phase
+#### Reinforcement Phase
-At the start of their turn, a player may choose to trade in the cards (see below) in their hand for troops.
-Once distribution has begun, a player may not trade in their cards.

 Every player receives some number of troops at the start of their turn every round.
 The number of troops received is determined by